albar965/littlenavmap-manual/src/en/OPTIONS.rst

 .. note::

     All services are free to use at the time of writing these instructions.
-You do not have to enter you credit card, account or other payment informaion to use these.
+You do not have to enter you credit card, account or other payment information to use these.
 Simply ignore these sections when signing in.

 .. warning::